अनुवाद Übersetzen sie

 Telegram used 28 June 1971

-Updates for Seals of Denmark Updates for Seals of Sweden.
-Updates for Seals of Norway.
-Updates for Seals of Iceland.
-Updates for Seals of Finland.
+Seals of Denmark Seals of Greenland Seal of Faroe Islands Seals of Sweden.
+Seals of Norway.
+Seals of Iceland.
+Seals of Finland.

 If anyone can provide scans to help with this, I am happy to give appropriate credit.